imdmitri1/phase-0-tracks/web_dev/request_cycle/http_request.md

 What is the difference between a GET request and a POST request?
 When might each be used?
+GET method request a representation of specified resource and should only retrieve data with POST method we are sending info in order to store it on the server

 Optional bonus question: What is a cookie (the technical kind, not the delicious kind)?
-How does it relate to HTTP requests?
+How does it relate to HTTP requests? cookie is a small files that are stored on clients PC by browser from the web sites clients are visiting.